angular-schule/website-articles/blog/2019-12-everything-github/README.md

 It is also absolutely necessary if you want to work together efficiently in a team.
 [Git](https://git-scm.com/) is a free software for distributed version management and is currently the most popular solution.
 The leading platform around Git is Github, which belongs to Microsoft since the end of 2018.
-Please register an account on github.com, if you haven't already done so.
-**It is sufficient to use the free account!**

 ### 1.2.
 Github Actions